Mentorship

 Scheduling Support: We handle scheduling for you from day one until you complete your 500 hours.

-No-Fuss Billing: We manage insurance verification and billing on your behalf so you can begin seeing in-network clients right away.
+No-Fuss Billing: We manage insurance verification and billing on your behalf so you can begin seeing your in-network clients right away.

 Tech Support: One-on-one assistance building your professional practice website.